digitalsushi/sinatra_blogomatic/README.md

 those clients to be 'good enough' and relied on them as authoring tools for pet websites?
-I can easily write a post from my phone including a few photos, of my latest woodworking projects, and I can take a lunch break to muse on the latest current events.
+I can easily write a post from my phone including a few photos, of my latest woodworking projects, and I can take a lunch break with my work email to muse on the latest current events.
+(Although I like to keep my work and home code separate - you do whatever you like.)

-Emailing myself a rich email is easy to automatically download using the Gmail API, and then converting it into a webpage for publishing.
+A rich content email can be automatically downloaded using the Gmail API, and then converted to a webpage for publishing.
 This project gets you about 60% of the way there.

 It's MVP, it's untested, it's got tons of other bits that are not